joelparkerhenderson/vision-statements-and-mission-statements/README.md

 * <b>Oceana</b> seeks to make our oceans as rich, healthy and abundant as they once were.
 * <b>Oxfam</b>: A just world without poverty
 * <b>Patagonia</b>: Build the best product, cause no unnecessary harm, use business to inspire and implement solutions to the environmental crisis.
+* <b>P&G</b>: Be, and be recognized as, the best consumer products and services company in the world.
+* <b>Prezi</b>: To reinvent how people share knowledge, tell stories, and inspire their audiences to act.
 * <b>Quora</b>: Quora connections you to everything you want to know about
 * <b>Salesforce.com</b>: The end of software.
 * <b>San Diego Zoo</b>: To become a world leader at connecting people to wildlife and conservation.